electron/electron/docs/api/session.md

 * `filter` Object
 * `listener` Function

-The `listener` will be called with `listener(details)` before sending an HTTP request, once the request headers are available.
+The `listener` will be called with `listener(details, callback)` before sending an HTTP request, once the request headers are available.
 This may occur after a TCP connection is made to the server, but before any http data is sent.

 * `details` Object
   * `id` Integer